 Our elder son was born in 1980.
 He is intelligent and scores well above average in most subjects including Maths and Science.
 But he has what are termed moderate learning difficulties, so he attended a special needs school.
 On leaving his special needs school he was accepted into the sixth form of one of the top high schools.
 There he progressed from having no educational certificates at all to GCSE Maths and English + an Intermediate level GNVQ in Business all within 2½ years.
 Then his troubles began.

 Our younger son was born in 1982.
-He is academically gifted.
+He is academically gifted and hard-working.
 Throughout his schooling he regularly received merits and brought home letters of commendation from his prestigious high school.
 He got 9 GCSEs - an A*, 2 As, 3 Bs and 3 Cs followed by Maths, History and Geography at A-level.
 Then, despite the inevitable financial hardship of a poor student in early 21st century Britain, he went on to study Politics & Economics at the University of London.